-Salaries for our executive officers approximate the median of those for Fortune 500 companies.
+Salaries for our executive officers approximate the median of those for the non-financial Fortune 500 companies.
 Using national general industry comparisons helps us attract and retain top-quality executive talent from a broad range of backgrounds.

 The Compensation Committee annually reviews base salaries for executive officers.